slovnicki/beamer/package/README.md

 # Usage

-To use the full featured Beamer in your app, you must (as per [official documentation](https://api.flutter.dev/flutter/widgets/Router-class.html)) construct your `*App` widget with `.router` constructor to which (along with all your regular `*App` attributes) you provide
+To use the full-featured Beamer in your app, you must (as per [official documentation](https://api.flutter.dev/flutter/widgets/Router-class.html)) construct your `*App` widget with `.router` constructor to which (along with all your regular `*App` attributes) you provide

 - `routeInformationParser` that parses an incoming URI.
 - `routerDelegate` that controls (re)building of `Navigator`